devopspatterns/devopspatterns.github.io/content/_index.md

 ## Why is this site useful?
 Over the course of a decade we've worked with customers of all shapes and sizes to implement DevOps tooling and processes.
-During that time we've seen things done really well and really poorly.
+During that time we've seen things done really well and also really poorly.
 This site tries to organize some of the better things we've seen into reusable patterns that companies can use to help with their adoption of DevOps.